x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 # Restore a deleted public folder

- **Summary**: This article describes how to restore a public folder in Exchange Online that was previously deleted.

 The public folders deleted by users or administrators are stored in the public folder dumpster located in `\NON_IPM_SUBTREE\DUMPSTER_ROOT`.
 The folders are preserved here until the time retention period is over.
 Any folders preserved in the public folder dumpster can be restored using EXO PowerShell.
-Restoring the public folder will restore all the sub-folders and items present in the folder.
+Restoring the public folder will restore all subfolders and items present in the folder.

 > [!NOTE]
 > The folders in the dumpster are permanently deleted after the retention period is over.
 Such folders cannot be restored.

-## What do you need to know before you begin?
+## Permissions required

 The user restoring the public folder must have the “Public Folders” role assigned.
 This role is assigned by default to users present in the “Organization Management” role group.